zkmkarlsruhe/language-identification/README.md

 ## TODO
 - evaluate the fairness of the model
 - use a voice (instead of audio) activity detector
-- rework data loading process (e.g. use TFDataset)
-- more automation in the data set creation steps

 ## Further Reading